Q1 2014 complete financial tables (download PDF)

 substitute for, or superior to, financial measures calculated in

 accordance with GAAP.

 The company’s financial measures under GAAP include stock‑based

-compensation expense.
-Management believes the presentation of
+tax effect of these adjustments.
+Management believes the presentation

 Free cash flow, which is a non‑GAAP financial measure, is calculated

 as GAAP net cash provided by operating activities reduced by purchases

 of property and equipment.
 Management believes information regarding

 free cash flow provides investors with an important perspective on the